An introduction to NUAST reporting and parents’ evenings

 We have settling in evenings at the start of the academic year for Year 7 and Year 12.
 In addition there will be a parents' evening for each year group during the course of the year.

 The NUAST progress check reports will contain the following information:

+A working at level will be reported to parents at KS3.
+This will show either an expected level of achievement, above expected or below expected.
 Predicted Grades are reported.
-These show what grade you are likely to reach at the end of the year 11 for a key stage 4 report and at AS and A2 for sixth form study.
+These show what grade you are likely to reach at the end of the year 11 for a Key Stage 4 report and at AS and A2 for sixth form study.